linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 This interest rate swap is an asset worth \(856,523 to the fixed-rate receiver and a liability for the same amount to the fixed-rate payer because market rates are lower than when the swap was originated.

 Another approach to swap valuation is to use the interpretation of the contract as a long/short combination of floating-rate and fixed-rate bonds.
-The implicit  $50 million, floating-rate bond pays interest quarterly based on 3-month LIBOR.
+The implicit  \$50 million, floating-rate bond pays interest quarterly based on 3-month LIBOR.
 In principle, the unknown levels for future LIBOR can be hedged using FRAs or Eurodollar futures to lock in the sequence of forward rates.
 Therefore, the value of the floater is the present value of the projected cash flows.
-Using the LIBOR discount factors, this present value is$ 50 million.
+Using the LIBOR discount factors, this present value is\$ 50 million.

 $$
 \begin{array}{l} (\$ 50,000,000 * 0.5000 \% * 0.25 * 0.998752) \\ + (\$ 50,000,000 * 1.5821\% * 0.25 * 0.994817) \\ + (\$ 50,000,000 * 2.6694 \% * 0.25 * 0.988222) \\ + (\$ 50,000,000 * 3.7647\% * 0.25 * 0.979008) \\ + (\$ 50, 0 0 0, 0 0 0 * 0.
 9 7 9 0 0 8) = \$ 5 0, 0 0 0, 0 0 0 \\ \end{array}
 $$

-The implicit, $50 million, 3.85% fixed-rate bond pays interest in the amount of $481,250 each quarter (= $50,000,000 * 0.0385/4).
+The implicit, \$50 million, 3.85% fixed-rate bond pays interest in the amount of \$481,250 each quarter (= \$50,000,000 * 0.0385/4).
 The value of

 this bond, also using the LIBOR discount factors, is \(50,856,523.
 (All of the calculations are done on a spreadsheet using unrounded discount factors.)